 The Foundation Award for Outstanding Achievement

-National Magazine Awards Foundation announces Kim Pittaway is the recipient of the Foundation Award for Outstanding Achievement
+National Magazine Awards Foundation awards Kim Pittaway with the Foundation Award for Outstanding Achievement

-Toronto, ON (April, 28, 2016) – The National Magazine Awards Foundation (NMAF) announced today that magazine editor, writer, teacher and mentor Kim Pittaway has been named the recipient of the 2016 Foundation Award for Outstanding Achievement.
+Toronto, ON (June, 10, 2016) – The National Magazine Awards Foundation (NMAF) awarded magazine editor, writer, teacher and mentor Kim Pittaway the 2016 Foundation Award for Outstanding Achievement.
 The award was presented on-stage at the 39th annual National Magazine Awards gala, which was held Friday night at the beautiful Arcadian Court in downtown Toronto.